-&lt;sup>11 See, e.g., Hickory Specialties, Inc. v.
+^{11.} See, e.g., Hickory Specialties, Inc. v.
 Forrest Flavors Int'l, Inc., 12 F. Supp.
 2d 760 (M.D.
 Tenn.
 1998), aff'd 215 F.2d 1326 (6th Cir.
-2000) (holding that information disclosed in a patent is not protectable as a trade secret even if the the business may have to contend with different policies and systems as well as the objectives and practices of key functions such as information technology (IT), human resources (HR), security, legal (potentially including patent as well as other legal teams), communications, and marketing.
+2000) (holding that information disclosed in a patent is not protectable as a trade secret even if the patent was not the source of defendant's access to the information at issue).
+However, the issue of whether a patent negates a trade secret is nuanced as courts have also recognized that a patent has not resulted in lost business may have to contend with different policies and systems as well as the objectives and practices of key functions such as information technology (IT), human resources (HR), security, legal (potentially including patent as well as other legal teams), communications, and marketing.